 For all the glitz and glamour the Oscars conjure up, it's actually an accounting firm that makes it happen.
-The Oscar voting process is managed by an accounting team at PricewaterhouseCoopers, who have handled the duties of mailing out ballots and tabulating the results for the last 80 years.
+The Oscar voting process is managed by an accounting team at PricewaterhouseCoopers, who have handled the duties of mailing out ballots and tabulating the results for the last 80-plus years.
 The firm mails the ballots of eligible nominees to members of the Academy in December to reflect the previous eligible year with a due date sometime in January of the next year, then tabulates the votes in a process that takes some 1700 man-hours.

 Becoming a Part of the Club

 To become one of the 6028 voting members of the Academy, you better be in the business.
 Aside from requiring an “unusually high level of quality and distinction” in their respective fields, candidates must also meet quantitative standards.
 Writers, producers, and directors must have at least two screen credits to their names, while actors must have credited roles in at least three films.
-Candidates in technical branches of filmmaking—like art directors or visual effects supervisors—must be active in their fields for a certain number of years (just how many varies based on the particular area of expertise).
+Candidates in the technical branches—like art directors or visual effects supervisors—must be active in their fields for a certain number of years (just how many varies based on the particular area of expertise).

-If wannabe Academy members don't have the necessary credentials, they can also find two or more current members to officially sponsor them; their membership then is approved or denied by an Academy committee and its Board of Governors.
+If wannabe Academy members don't have the necessary credentials, they can also find two or more current members to officially sponsor them; their membership is then either approved or denied by an Academy committee and its Board of Governors.
 But the easiest route to Academy membership is simply to get nominated: Those who were nominated for or won an Oscar the previous year and are not currently a member are automatically considered.

 Once inducted into the Academy, an individual can belong to only one branch.
-Ben Affleck, for example, can only be an Academy member as an actor and not as a director, or Brad Pitt can only belong to the Academy as an actor and not a producer.
+Ben Affleck, for example, can only be an Academy member as an actor and not as a director, and Brad Pitt can only belong to the Academy as an actor and not a producer.

 Members vote on potential nominees for standard awards that are given to individuals or collective groups in up to 25 categories, yet members from each field may only vote to determine the nominees in their respective field.
 Directors only vote for Best Director nominees, editors only vote for Best Editing nominees, cinematographers only vote for Best Cinematography nominees, and actors only vote for nominees in each acting category.
 Yet all voting members are eligible to vote for potential Best Picture nominees.